 DOE and USDA will make final funding decisions based on the results of the peer review and internal programmatic review.
 USDA agrees to abide by DOE's application review procedures.
 Applicants selected for funding may be required to provide additional information.
 The application will then be forwarded to the appropriate offices for funding in accordance with each agency's procedures.
 Awards may be given as cooperative agreements, or grants, at each agency's discretion.
-Proposals that USDA has agreed to be fund will be sent to the agency for final negotiations and implementation of awards.
-Applicants selected for funding by USDA will be requested to submit paper copies of their proposals with all associated USDA forms.
-These Application Forms may be downloaded from the USDA website at http://www.csrees.usda.gov/funding/forms.html.
+Proposals that USDA has agreed to fund will be sent to the agency for final negotiations and implementation of awards.
+Applicants selected for funding by USDA will be required to submit CSREES agency-specific forms prior to awarding of the grant.